Boundedness of hyperbolic varieties: Conventions

 is representable by a locally of finite type, separated $S$-scheme, which we denote by $\underline{\Hom}_S(X,Y)$.
 Moreover, for $h\in \mQ[t]$, the subfunctor parametrizing morphisms whose graph has Hilbert polynomial $h$ is representable by a quasi-projective subscheme $\underline{\Hom}_S^{h}(X,Y)$ of $\underline{\Hom}_S(X,Y)$.
 We can write $\underline{\Hom}_S(X,Y) = \bigsqcup_{h\in \mQ[t]}\underline{\Hom}_S^{h}(X,Y)$ i.e., as a disjoint union of quasi-projective $S$-schemes.

-\subsubsection{Non-Archimedean analytic spaces}
+\subsection{Non-Archimedean analytic spaces}

 We will work with non-Archimedean analytic spaces in the sense of Berkovich \cite{BerkovichSpectral}.
 All of our Berkovich analytic spaces will be good i.e., admit an affinoid neighborhood.
-Throughout, we will refer to a Berkovich space over $K$ as a \cdef{$K$-analytic space}.
-We will use script letters $\sX$, $\sY$, $\sZ$ to denote $K$-analytic spaces, which are not necessarily algebraic, and we will denote the $n$-dimensional open unit disk (resp.~the $n$-dimensional closed unit disk) by $B^n(0,1)^-$ (resp.~$B^n(0,1)$).
+Throughout, we refer to a Berkovich space over $K$ as a \cdef{$K$-analytic space}.
+We will use script letters $\sX$, $\sY$, $\sZ$ to denote $K$-analytic spaces, which are not necessarily algebraic, and we will denote the $n$-dimensional open unit polydisk over $K$ (resp.~the $n$-dimensional closed unit polydisk over $K$) by $B^n(0,1)^-$ (resp.~$B^n(0,1)$).
+For $x\in X_K^{\an}$, let $\sH(x)$ denote the completed residue field of $x$.

+In this work, we will be primarily interested in the following kind of $K$-analytic space.

-For $X/k$ a projective variety, we can form the Berkovich space $X_K^{\an}$ associated to the base change $X_K$.
-Since this construction is used often, we will refer to this $K$-analytic space as the \cdef{constant $K$-analytic variety associated to $X$}.
+\begin{definition} Let $X$ be a proper variety over an algebraically closed field $k$, let $K$ be as above, and let $X_K$ denote the base change of $X$ to $K$.
+The $K$-analytic space $X_K^{\an}$ associated to $X_K$ will be referred to as the \cdef{constant $K$-analytic variety associated to $X$}.
+In most situations, we will simply say $X_K^{\an}$ is a \cdef{constant $K$-analytic variety}.
 The Berkovich space $X_K^{\an}$ is reduced, Hausdorff, boundaryless, path-connected, and compact by \cite[Theorem 3.4.8]{BerkovichSpectral}.
 We recall these notions in Section \ref{sec:backgroundBerkovich}.
-For $x\in X_K^{\an}$, we will let $\sH(x)$ denote the completed residue field of $x$.
+Given a constant $K$-analytic variety $X_K^{\an}$, we define a \cdef{constant $K$-analytic subvariety} of $X_K^{\an}$ to be a $K$-analytic subspace of the form $Z_K^{\an}$ where $Z$ is a subvariety of $X$. \end{definition}